Overview of Course Sequences

 A. The Standard Theme

-In this theme, students take both micro and macro theory (Econ 801 and Econ 805) in the fall semester, before focusing on to field courses in the second semester.
+In this theme, students take micro theory (Econ 801 or Econ 823) and Econmetrics (Econ 605 or Econ 806) in the fall semester, before focusing on to field courses in the second semester.
 If feasible, we advise students to take at least one field course in the fall semester as well, unless additional work in mathematics is required to succeed in the theory courses.

 Sample Course Sequence For Standard Theme

 |Econ 801 – Micro I (or Econ 823)||Econ 606 – Adv Econometrics||Write MA thesis|

 |Econ 605 – Econometrics||Econ 805 – Macro I|

 - MA students with solid quantitative skills can replace the 605/606 sequence in Econometrics with the more challenging and theoretical 806/807 sequence.